The Lymphatic System: What You Need to Know

 Lymphatic drainage therapy boosts the immune system

-Manual lymphatic drainage massage strengthens the immune system, improves lymph flow, and drains toxins and pathogens out of the body.
+Manual lymphatic drainage massage enhances immune function by improving lymph flow and efficiently removing toxins and pathogens from the body.

 Ben has been a practical pain management trainer and a celebrated massage therapist.
 He believes human well-being is deeply connected to the health of mind and body both, including deep tissues.
 He holds numerous certifications for best of breeds massage techniques helping him on a mission for healthy London and then rest of the world.
 He has been an active contributor in massage technique research and on Massaggi blog.